What is Abhiman or Self Pride?

-Thus, abhmana or pride becomes a positive and negative trait depending upon the obligatory duty.
-From an negative perspective abhmaana may lead to duplicity and defensive behavior.
-In many instances it may also lead to loss of inner peace, balance and rationality and prompt people to engate in irrational and destructive behavior.
+Thus, abhimana or pride becomes a positive and negative trait depending upon one's spiritual growth and obligatory duty (dharma).
+On the positive side, it helps one stand for oneself and defend oneself or others against evil.
+On the negative side, abhimaana may lead to duplicity and defensive behavior.
+In some cases it may also lead to loss of inner peace, balance and rationality and prompt people to engage in irrational and destructive behavior.

-In the Puranas we find many characters who were endowed with excessive self-pride, even the most enlightened ones, such as Visvamitra, which lead to serious consequences.
+In the Puranas we find many characters who were endowed with excessive self-pride, even the most enlightened ones, such as Viswamitra, which lead to serious consequences.
 The Mahabharata war was precipitated by pride.
-Apart from Duryodhana, many characters such as Sakuni, Duryodhana, Amba, Asvatthama, Jayadhratha, Bhima and Draupadi contributed to it in their own individual ways because of their self-pride.
+Apart from Duryodhana, many characters such as Sakuni, Duryodhana, Amba, Asvatthama, Jayadhratha, Bhīma and Draupadi contributed to it in their own individual ways because of their self-pride.

 Egoistic pride made Duryodhan feel humiliated and vengeful when Draupadi, the wife of Pandavas, laughed at him in the hall of illusions (maya sabha).
 That one incident alone caused by the immaturity of Draupadi and pride of Duryodhana precipitated in a significant way the great battle of Mahabharata in which millions of lives were lost.

-Thus having egoistic pride is not a desirable situation especially if it is induced by egoism, worldiness and rajastic ambition.
-The antidoe to self-pride is cultivating humility and detachment.
+Thus having egoistic pride is not a desirable situation especially if it is induced by egoism, worldliness and rajasic ambition.
+The antidote to self-pride is cultivating humility and detachment.
 Only through detachment and dispassion one can control one's pride and desires and experience peace and equanimity.
-Feeling upset and disturbed for every small incident is a sign of excess egoism. ence it should be avoided.
+Feeling upset and disturbed for every small incident is a sign of excess egoism.
+Hence it should be avoided.